 Regardless how much IRP based solution sets are used or not, the content of the documents has to be consistent and correct, especially when they are continuously be upgraded to new releases.
 A decision needs to be made to address this issue.

+From release 18, support for all IRP based solutions including XML is removed from TS 28.623 [1] from release 18.
+Many stage 3 specifications refer to Annex A-E which are now voided.
+All of these specifications are upgraded and valid for release 18 and 19.
+Support for 3G and 4G is still in the scope of 5G.

 Conclusion